 Directional microphones exhibit a phenomenon known as the proximity effect.
 This effect essentially states that as the distance between a sound source and a directional gets smaller, the bass response of the microphone will become stronger relative to the high-frequency response.
 This has to do with the fact the lower frequencies have longer wavelengths than higher frequencies.

-So by holding the microphone to the mouth, a singer can exploit the proximity effect to give his or her voice a “bass boost”.
+So by holding the microphone to the mouth, a singer can exploit the proximity effect to give their voice a “bass boost”.

 For more information on microphone proximity effect and directional microphones, check out the following My New Microphone articles: